tschaffter/cxx-dev-tools/README.md

 ```

 If you want to customize the tool versions and configuration, then fork this
-repository before adding it as a submodule to your other projects.
+repository before adding it as a submodule to your projects.

 ## Tools